 And now I need my thumbs back so I can hit the Space bar.
 Thanks!

-Want Blankpage?
 Here’s the link to the BlankPage $25 lifetime deal.
 If you use my link, I’ll get a coupon from AppSumo for money off on future purchases.
+Or you can sign up for a free trial at the BlankPage website.

 To get a weekly roundup of all my posts for writers, sign up here.